Laravel: Release history

-Conferences
+Laracon

 Laracon is the official Laravel conference centered around the Laravel framework, covering its development, uses, and related general software development topics.
-Laracon has taken place in the United States, Europe and online in the past.
+Laracon has taken place in the United States, Europe, India, Australia and online in the past.
 Typically, the conference happens in the United States and Europe every year.
 2017 was the first year a Laracon was held as an online event only.
 2018 was the first year a Laracon was held in Australia.
 Each year the conference has a different variety of sponsors and organizers, but Laravel, Laravel News and UserScape are usually the primary organizers.

 While the numerous Laracon conferences are officially run, a number of other conferences are run under the name of Laravel Live.
-Currently, there are yearly held Laravel Live UK and Laravel Live India conferences.
-While these are not officially run, they have the permission of Taylor Otwell to use the name Laravel.
+Currently, there are yearly held Laravel Live UK, Laravel Live Denmark, Laravel Live Pakistan and Laravel Live India conferences.
+While these are not officially run, they have permission from Taylor Otwell to use the name Laravel.